Soccer-China gives up 2023 Asian Cup hosting rights - AFC | Sports-Games

 - China

-China has relinquished its rights to host the 2023 Asian Cup finals due to the COVID-19 situation in the country, the Asian Football Confederation (AFC) announced on Saturday.
+China will no longer host the 2023 Asian Cup finals due to the COVID-19 situation in the country, the Asian Football Confederation (AFC) said on Saturday, adding that it will decide on a new host in due course.
 The event, which is played every four years and features 24 national teams from across the continent, was due to be held in 10 cities from June 16 to July 16 next year.

-"Following extensive discussions with the Chinese Football Association (CFA), the Asian Football Confederation has been officially informed by the CFA that it would not be able to host the AFC Asian Cup 2023," the confederation said in a statement.
+"The Asian Football Confederation has been officially informed by the CFA (Chinese Football Association) that it would not be able to host the AFC Asian Cup 2023," the confederation said in a statement.
 "The AFC acknowledges the exceptional circumstances caused by the COVID-19 pandemic, which led to the relinquishment by China PR of its hosting rights."

-The AFC said a decision about the hosting of the tournament would be revealed in due course.
-The Asian Cup is the latest international sporting event to be affected by China's attempts to tackle the pandemic.
+The news was one of the top trending topics on Chinese social media site Weibo on Saturday, generating nearly 60 million reads within a few hours.
+Many readers said the move may mean the country's zero COVID policy could remain in place well into next year, while others questioned what will happen to the 10 stadiums constructed or renovated for the competition.

+Others joked that the move was good for the much-maligned men's national team, who currently sit 77th in the FIFA world rankings.
+"Now the national team has plenty of time to improve.
+Keep working hard," wrote a user called MrClock in a top-rated comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)